About this listing

 It really depends on my work situation.
 Sometimes a lot, sometimes not so much.
 If you want your privacy you will have it.
 If you want to hang out, I'll try to be available.

 It's open countryside: rural, secluded, rustic and beautiful: horses on across the little creek; dairy cows across the western hedge.
 Sheep out back.
-And a donkey just for us.
 This is the real thing.

 You would normally need a car or some other sort of wheels; otherwise it's possible to arrange a pick-up at the train or bus, depending on the day and time.
 A taxi is also easily organised.